py-pdf/pdfly/README.md

-│ meta             Show metadata of a PDF file                                │ │ pagemeta         Give details about a single page.                          │ │ rm               Remove pages from PDF files.                               │ │ x2pdf            Convert one or more files to PDF.
+│ meta             Show metadata of a PDF file                                │ │ pagemeta         Give details about a single page.                          │ │ rm               Remove pages from PDF files.                               │ │ update-offsets   Updates offsets and lengths in a simple PDF file.          │ │ x2pdf            Convert one or more files to PDF.
 Each file is a page.     │ ╰─────────────────────────────────────────────────────────────────────────────╯
 ```